TriBITSPub/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

 ``INTERFACE_INCLUDE_DIRECTORIES`` and ``INTERFACE_LINK_LIBRARIES``) and use
 ``find_dependency()`` to get all of their required external upstream package dependencies, many do not.
-Also, many of these don't provide a complete ``<tplName>::all_libs`` target which is required for a TriBITS-compatible external package/TPL.
+Also, many of these don't provide a complete ``<tplName>::all_libs`` target which is required for a TriBITS-compliant external package/TPL.

-In this case, the ``FindTPL<tplName>.cmake`` file provides a thin "glue" layer to adapt the information and objects provided by the ``find_package(<externalPkg> ...)`` call into a complete ``<tplName>::all_libs`` target and a wrapper ``<tplName>Config.cmake`` file for consumption by downstream TriBITS-compatible packages.
+In this case, the ``FindTPL<tplName>.cmake`` file provides a thin "glue" layer to adapt the information and objects provided by the ``find_package(<externalPkg> ...)`` call into a complete ``<tplName>::all_libs`` target and a wrapper ``<tplName>Config.cmake`` file for consumption by downstream TriBITS-compliant packages.

-The following subsections will describe how to create these TriBITS-compatible ``FindTPL<tplName>.cmake`` modules for all of the various cases using an internal call to ``find_package(<externalPkg> ...)``:
+The following subsections will describe how to create these TriBITS-compliant ``FindTPL<tplName>.cmake`` modules for all of the various cases using an internal call to ``find_package(<externalPkg> ...)``: